 Medical administrative assistants with an Advanced Skill Set can go on to entry-level positions as a medical secretary, customer service representative, front office staff and more.
 Working environments include physician’s offices, hospitals, outpatient clinics, nursing homes and long-term care facilities.
 Employment in this field is projected to grow 36 percent from 2012 to 2022.

-- Have a high school and/or, if applicable, a college GPA of 2.0 or better
+- Have a high school and/or college GPA of 2.0 or better or passing score on High School Equivalency Exam.

 - To remain in and complete the Medical Administrative Assistant Advanced Skill Set, students must maintain an overall GPA of 2.0.
 Failure to meet this requirement will result in dismissal from the program.
 Students who have been dismissed for academic reasons may again request admission to the program.